Key to Pandora's turnaround: a better advertising platform

 Watchhimtrade.com's Kleinman said the cheap subscription rate is the only reason he listens to Pandora.

-Kleinman, 27, instead has placed bets in the online music industry through his holding in Apple Inc.
+Kleinman, 27, instead has placed bets in the online music industry through his holding in Apple Inc <AAPL.O>.

 The forward 12-month median price target on Pandora's stock has dropped from $11 to $8 in the past two months, according to Thomson Reuters data, but that is still a 66 percent premium to the stock's close on Wednesday.

-Apart from music companies, Pandora also competes with Alphabet Inc's Google for ad dollars.
+Apart from music companies, Pandora also competes with Alphabet Inc's Google <GOOGL.O> for ad dollars.

 Like Google, Pandora allows advertisers to bid for ad space in real time, but analysts said the company's platform needs to give customers more insight and feedback about how effective their ad campaigns are.